 Section 6.
 All custodial personnel shall sign in upon arrival at school.
-No custodial personnel shall leave the school premises during working hours without the express permission of the Facilities Director or designee, or in his absence, the Supervisor of Custodians.
+No custodial personnel shall leave the school premises during working hours without the express permission of the Operations Manager or designee, or in his absence, the Supervisor of Custodians.

-In cases where school is cancelled due to adverse weather conditions, all custodians shall report to work for the day shift.
+In cases where school is cancelled due to adverse weather conditions, all custodians shall report to work at the end of the storm or an arrival time agreed upon with the Senior Custodian and/or the Operations Manager.
 Custodians who fail to report to work in cases where school is cancelled due to adverse weather conditions must provide a doctor's certificate or will not be paid for the day.